zxcvbnius/slate/source/index.md

 }
 </aside>

-For **members** field, put the ids of all the people you wish to include the chatroom as an array.
+In the **members** field, put the ids of all the people you’d like to include in the chat room as an array.
 (Note that the ID should be the **sub** field when you are creating your JWT token)

-How you obtain other users' IDs is application specific, and is not the responsibility of our messaging API.
+The way of obtaining users’ IDs depends on different applications.
+For a chatting application, you might have a query API on your own account server to allow your users to query people they want to send messages.

 For a chatting application, you might have a query API on your own account server, to allow your user to query their own friends / other contacts they wish to message to.

-For a IOT application, you might have a list of pre-written contacts in your firmware instead.
+For an IoT application, instead, you might have a list of pre-written contacts in your firmware.

-Our messaging API makes no assumption about what kind of application you are developing.
+As a flexible messaging API, Diuit doesn’t assume the types of your application.
+So you can set up for your own way to interact with our server.

-To create a public chatroom where everyone can freely join, set **whiteList** field to null.
-To set a restricted chatroom where only certain people can join, set the **whitelist** field to the array of user Ids that can join the room.
+To create a public chat room where everyone can join with no permission, set **whiteList** field to null.
+To set a private chat room where only invited people can join, set the **whitelist** field to the array of user IDs, who are people invited to join the room.

-The **meta** field is a general purpose field for you to store any chat-room specific information.
+The **meta** field is a general purpose field for you to store any specific information.

-For example, you can store the name of your chat-room, a globally shared notes for your chat-room, a base64 encoded small icon for your chatroom, etc.
+For example, you can store the name of your chat room in this field, a globally shared notes for your chat room, or a base64 encoded small icon.
+The limit is your imagination.

-Again, our messaging makes no assumption about what kind of application you are developing, so it's up to you on what you need to store along with the chat-room's meta data.
+Again, Diuit doesn’t assume the types of your application.
+So it is your decision of putting the meta data you’d like to store in this field.
+Please note, however, that meta field can only store up to 5kb of serialized JSON string.

 But please noted that the meta field can only store up to 5kb of serialized JSON string.

-## Join a Chat Room
+## Join Chat Room

-Join a chatroom to receive messages in it.
+Once getting invited, your users can join an one-on-one or group conversation.
+Diuit provides a simple way to do it.

 ### Socket.IO